Back with a Bong!

-Back with a Bong! is the second album from American hardcore punk band Murphy's Law.
+Back with a Bong! is the second album by American hardcore punk band Murphy's Law.
 It was released in 1989 on Profile Records and subsequently re-released on Another Planet Records in 1994 with the previous self-titled album on the same disc.

-It came three years after the previous album and the band had undergone somewhat of a transformation with Jimmy Gestapo the only remaining member.

-Alex Morris had been replaced on guitar by Todd Youth – previously of fellow New York hardcore bands, Agnostic Front and Warzone, and later of Danzig.
+Jimmy Gestapo was the only remaining member from the previous lineup.
+Alex Morris had been replaced on guitar by Todd Youth (Agnostic Front and Warzone).
 Chuck Valle replaced Pete Martinez on bass, and Doug E. Beans took over drumming duties from Petey Hines.

-They followed this album with 1991's Best of Times, 1993's Good For Now, and 1996's Dedicated – so called because Chuck Valle was killed in 1994.